lkugler/DART-WRF/README.md

 - Why should I use it?
   - It's pythonic: see what it does at first glance, modular, flexible
-  - It handles dependencies using SLURM without '`sleep`ing loops in the main script'.
+  - It handles dependencies using SLURM without '`sleep` loops in the bash script'.
 Functions return a SLURM ID which can be used to trigger the start of another function (interface by [brentp/slurmpy](https://github.com/brentp/slurmpy)).

 - Can I use it for real weather?